WVam/toolscript-docs/GameOver.md

 ### Remarks:
 If this Instruction is called, the game will not end immediately.
 Usually, the engine will wait for a dialog to finish first.
-For example, if this Instruction is called during a press Frame of [Cross Examinations](CrossExamC.md), then the game will end **after** the press Frame has finished executing.
+For example, if this Instruction is called during the Frame of a [Cross Examination](CrossExamC.md) that plays after pressing the "Press" button, then the game will end **after** the Frame has finished executing.

-This Instruction will execute the GameOver frame, if it exists.
+This Instruction will execute the GameOver Frame, if it exists.

 ---
 [Back to overview](index.md)